|

 To understand why self-tanners might be bad for your skin, you need to understand how they work.

-When applied to the skin, DHA reacts with the amino acids found in the top layer of your skin, increasing the melanin found in the skin, and therefore darkening the appearance of the skin.
+When applied to the skin, DHA reacts with the amino acids in the top layer, increasing melanin and darkening the skin’s appearance.

-DHA is an FDA-approved ingredient to be used in externally applied cosmetics, so it isn’t considered too harmful.
+DHA is an FDA-approved ingredient for externally applied cosmetics, so it isn’t considered harmful.

-If you’re curious about trying self tanner but don’t know where to start, take a look at this video from Sylvia Gani on YouTube.
+If you’re curious about trying self-tanner but don’t know where to start, watch this video from Sylvia Gani on YouTube.

 The Negative Side Effects Of Self-Tanner